-I lived with my parents and my sister Judith at the Perry Street lodgings until May 1948, when we moved to 62 Friars Avenue, in Delapre Estate on the south side of Northampton.
+I lived with my parents, my sister Judith, and for a while our half-brother Noel, at the Perry Street lodgings until May 1948, when we moved to 62 Friars Avenue, in Delapre Estate on the south side of Northampton.
 I lived there until September 1963, when I left home to go to university in London.

 I subsequently lived: